jeevanjoseph/jenkins-k8s-pipeline/README.md

-# Setting up the CI Pipeine.
+# Setting up the CI Pipeine

 You need a configured K8s Cluster.
 Also Helm should be aready setup